Triệu dynasty: Zhao Tuo

 Lü Zhi, the Han empress dowager, banned trade with Nanyue in 185 BC.
 "Emperor Gaozu set me up as a feudal lord and sent his envoy giving me permission to carry on trade," said Zhao Tuo.
 "But now Empress Lü...[is] treating me like one of the barbarians and breaking off our trade in iron vessels and goods."
 Zhao Tuo responded by declaring himself an emperor and by attacking some border towns.
 His imperial status was recognized by the Minyue, Western Ou (Âu Việt), and the Luolou.
 The army sent against Nanyue by Empress Lü was ravaged by a cholera epidemic.
-When Zhao Tuo was reconciled with the Han Empire in 180 BC, he sent a message to the Emperor Wu of Han in which he described himself as, "Your aged subject Tuo, a barbarian chief".
+When Zhao Tuo was reconciled with the Han Empire in 180 BC, he sent a message to the Emperor Wen of Han in which he described himself as, "Your aged subject Tuo, a barbarian chief".
 Zhao Tuo agreed to recognize the Han ruler as the only emperor.

 The map founded in Tomb 3 of Mawangdui Han tombs site, marking the positions of Han military garrisons that were employed in an attack against Nanyue in 181 BC.

 Peace meant that Nanyue lost its imperial authority over the other Yue states.
 Its earlier empire had not been based on supremacy, but was instead a framework for a wartime military alliance opposed to the Han.
 The army Zhao Tuo had created to oppose the Han was now available to deploy against the Âu Lạc kingdom in modern-day northern Vietnam.
 This kingdom was conquered in 179–180 BC.
 Zhao Tuo divided his kingdom into two regions: Cửu Chân and Giao Chỉ.
 Giao Chỉ now encompasses most of northern Vietnam.
 He allowed each region to have representatives to the central government, thus his administration was quite relaxed and had a feeling of being decentralized.
 However, he remained in control.
 By the time Zhao Tuo died in 136 BC, he had ruled for more than 70 years and outlived his sons.

 In modern Vietnam, Zhao Tuo is best remembered as a character in the "Legend of the Magic Crossbow".
 According to this legend, Zhao Tuo's son Trong Thủy married Mỵ Châu, the daughter of King An Dương of Âu Lạc, and used her love to steal the secret of An Dương's magic crossbow.

 Seal of Zhao Mo, second ruler of the Triệu dynasty.
 The inscription says: 文帝行玺 (Wén dì xíng xǐ, Seal of Emperor Wén).